zerotier/ZeroTierOne/README.md

     make installer

 This will build a binary that, when run, will install ZeroTier One on most current Linux distributions.
 We also have RPM and DEB build files in *ext/installfiles/linux* that wrap this installer in packages for RedHat/CentOS and Debian/Ubuntu derived distributions.
+If *rpmbuild* is present on the system, the RPM will be built.
+If *dpkg-deb* is present, the DEB package will be built.

 On Mac the best way is to install [Packages](http://s.sudre.free.fr/Software/Packages/about.html) and use: